apradhn/imdb_cli/readme.md

-Intro
+# Intro

-- :30
-Problem: What could we build with our current knowledge?
+## Problem: What could we build with our current knowledge?
-Answer: Scraping CLI for IMDB
-Reason: Both liked the scraping labs, and we wanted to get more comfortable with scraping and using APIs.
-IMDB because it was fun and offered a lot of possibilities.
-And we both like movies!
+- We couldn't build a website
+- Covered scraping and Object Oriented Design
+- Several labs involved Comman Line Interfaces

+## Solution: IMDB CLI
+ - We both like movies
+ - Scrapes the IMDB home page for movie listings
+ - Collects information about movie titles from OMDB api
+ - Provides User Interaction through a Command Line Interface

-Demo
+## Demo
-- 1:00

-Implementation
+# Implementation

 - scraper
   - scrapes the imdb home page
   - divided into opening, now playing, coming soon